HolyTrinity777/sovereign-runtime-evidence/README.md

 ## Purpose

-This repository serves a single, well-defined purpose: to provide independently verifiable evidence of runtime behavior under adversarial conditions.

-It is not an open-source release.
-It does not contain implementation code, private architecture, or operational secrets.
-It is a structured transparency artifact intended for technical review, institutional due diligence, and independent verification.
+This repository provides a public evidence package for review, verification, and transparency.
+It is intended to document observable behavior, test structure, and aggregate results while keeping private implementation details excluded.

 ---